segersniels/supdock-go/README.md

 # Supdock
-> Supdock in Golang is still under development.
-Installation section will be added when the package is deemed usable.

 What's Up, Dock(er)?
 A slightly more visual way to interact with the docker daemon.
 Supdock is a wrapper for the docker command meaning you can still use all of the other `docker` commands without issues.

 <p align="center">